 [laughter]

 IWDM:I was the one who officiated, I officiated at the ceremony, now something happened and she lost her husband.
 A man that I admired and greatly respected as a hard-working businessman.
 But he got killed by the insanity in this society.
-This insane man desperate for money, walked up and shoot him as he's coming out the [unintelligible 01:50:33] bank, takes what he has and he goes and killed her husband.
+This insane man desperate for money, walked up and shoot him as he's coming out the cash machine, takes what he has and he goes and killed her husband.

 I didn’t know that until I got on my desk a check for $1,000 to the MACA.
-Fund, you know, Ministries [unintelligible 01:50:52].
+Fund, you know, the Ministry as we used to call it.

 And I said who is this sister?
-I didnt know about name, I knew about looks. [inaudible 01:51:07] I finally found one of the brother working us said, "That's sister so-and-so, her husband got killed."
+I didnt know her by name, I knew her by looks.
+I finally found one of the brother working with us said, "That's sister so-and-so, her husband got killed."
 "Oh-oh."

 [laughter]